-The Hurricane Island Outward Bound School is committed to responsibly provide programming in the age of Covid-19.
-Below are listed the practices we are implementing, and the required adjusted behaviors all participants and families need to be aware of.
+The Hurricane Island Outward Bound School is committed to responsibly provide programming in the age of COVID-19.
+See below for the practices we are implementing and the required adjusted behaviors that all participants and families need to be aware of.
 These adapted practices and requirements are designed with several goals in mind:

 Please review the details below and get in touch with us if you have any questions.

 This is an evolving situation, and our practices may change as we gain new information or as recommendations change, which may not be fully reflected in the details you find on this page.
 HIOBS will decide when and under what conditions any courses will operate using guidance from the US Centers for Disease Control and Prevention and other state and federal requirements, as well as our safety protocols and best judgment.

 For exact information on your course, please be in touch with your Course Advisor or email [email protected], and we'll be in touch!

 HIOBS reserves the right to request any student to undergo COVID-19 testing (antigen or molecular) if they become symptomatic or have been deemed a close contact to an individual who has tested positive for COVID-19.
 While adults and guardians of minor students have the right to refuse testing, understand that refusal will result in that student’s dismissal from course.

 All participants should follow the CDC's best practices for limiting exposure to COVID-19 and protecting themselves and others for 10 days prior to the course start date.

 Participants on courses may travel to/from their course by personal vehicle or commercial transportation.
 In either case, participants must comply as closely as possible with physical distancing and hygiene precautions while in transit to course start.
 We highly recommend the use of an N95 or KN95 (with NIOSH certification) during commercial travel or anywhere you will be in contact with the general public.

 Please reference the CDC recommendations for Protecting Yourself When Using Transportation and Considerations for Travelers.